viadee/vPAV/docs/README.md

 </dependency>
 ```

+### Location of BPMN models
+By default, the BPMN models have to be stored in the folder ``src\main\resources`` of your Camunda project.
+You can also load models from other locations of your local filesystem.
+To specify another location, you have to create a ``vPav.properties`` file and put it in your classpath.
+The property ``basepath`` is used to define the path.
+You can use relative paths (e.g. ```basepath=src/main/java```) or absolute paths using the ``file:///`` scheme.

 ### JUnit
-Configure a JUnit-4 Test tgt fire up your usual Spring context - esp. delegates referenced in the process,
+Configure a JUnit-4 Test to fire up your usual Spring context - esp. delegates referenced in the process,
-if you use Spring in your application or a simple test case otherwise tgt call the consistency check.
+if you use Spring in your application or a simple test case otherwise to call the consistency check.

 The recommended name for this class is ModelConsistencyTest, where you
 call the ProcessApplicationValidator by simply using code like the following: